Elie-Koivunen/DDNS-DHCP/README.md

 These configuration files would result in DHCPD updating DNS entries into DNS and thus automatically update DNS records dynamically as DHCPD updates its own records.

+These configurations are not intended to note and optimize every single parameter possible but rather serve as a functioning example to deploy the a dynamic dns environment with linux hosts.

 Do note that to see a listing of dynamically registered records, you need to read the journal and not the self created dns zone files. for example: